dnewcome/hoverscroll/readme.md

 # About

-Hoverscroll is a simple HTML5 behavioral component that allows scrolling the contents of an element by hovering with the mouse.
+Hoverscroll is a tiny and simple HTML5 behavioral component that allows scrolling the contents of an element by hovering with the mouse.
+It leverages simple event throttling, css transforms and css transitions for smoothness and performance.
+Translate3d is used to enable hardware acceleration and to avoid browser repaints.
+To see this in action enable "Show compositing borders" in Safari and observe that scrolling does not cause any repaints.

 Inspired by the D3 website:
 [](http://d3js.org/)